atilatech/smart/README.md

 ## About

 This project implements [Harberger Taxes](https://medium.com/@simondlr/what-is-harberger-tax-where-does-the-blockchain-fit-in-1329046922c6) using [NFTs](https://github.com/atilatech/smart/blob/4cacae1e5524f71f4c1c43ab0e50bdf7d666bad9/server/contracts/HarbegerNFT.sol).
 A Harberger Tax is a tax scheme where the owner of the asset picks the price at which they value an asset.
 The owner then pays a recurring tax on that self-assesed value.
 Anyone can force the owner to sell it to them if they offer to buy the asset at the price set by the seller.
-This incentivizes people to give an accurate estimate of how much they value the property.
+This incentivizes people to give an accurate estimate of how much they value the asset.

 A High-level walkthrough for the [NFT implementation of a Harbeger Tax](https://github.com/atilatech/smart/blob/4cacae1e5524f71f4c1c43ab0e50bdf7d666bad9/server/contracts/HarbegerNFT.sol):